d-tidwell/aipr/README.md

         cd ~/aipr
         ./gradlew build

-6. You may also need to allow permissions for ./gradlew in scripts using (at least on Mac, this is currently untested). navigate to ~/aipr and run the following:
+6. You may also need to allow permissions for ./gradlew in scripts using the following: navigate to ~/aipr and run the following:

            chmod +x gradlew